Michigan Tax Lawyer

 - Help You Reach a Settlement Agreement – Sometimes, a settlement called an offer in compromise can be reached.
 Your lawyer will help you see whether you’re eligible to settle your taxes for less than the full amount.

-- Prove That Your Debt Is Currently Not Collectible – Some people absolutely cannot pay their tax debt.
+- Prove That Your Liability Is Currently Not Collectible – Some people absolutely cannot pay their tax liability.
 If you’re unemployed or disabled, for instance, you may need your lawyer to show that you don’t have an income.
 This can keep the government from continuing to try to collect from you when you really can’t pay that tax bill.

-- Communicate with Tax Debt Collectors on Your Behalf – No one wants to deal with debt collectors, and your Michigan tax debt lawyer can handle some of those communications for you.
+- Communicate with Tax Liability Collectors on Your Behalf – No one wants to deal with liability collectors, and your Michigan tax liability lawyer can handle some of those communications for you.
 Your lawyer can negotiate a resolution to your tax situation with the state or federal government.

 Call a Michigan Tax Attorney

-To reach a Michigan tax lawyer and get your free tax debt analysis, simply call the W Tax Group at 1-877-500-4930.
+To reach a Michigan tax lawyer and get your free tax liability analysis, simply call the W Tax Group at 1-877-500-4930.
 You can also fill out the form at the bottom of this page to reach us.
-If you want to put your tax debt behind you once and for all, now’s your chance to get the help you need to make things right.
+If you want to put your tax liability behind you once and for all, now’s your chance to get the help you need to make things right.